Korora - Emerald Beach

 Korora - Emerald Beach features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.1% of all households, including 32.5% couples with children, 36.5% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 19.9%, with lone person households at 17.6% and group households comprising 2.3% of the total.
-The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.4.
+Family households constitute 80.1% of all households, including 32.5% couples with children, 36.5% couples without children, and 10.4% single parent families.
+Non-family households comprise the remaining 19.9%, with lone person households at 17.6% and group households at 2.3%.
+The median household size is 2.7 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households